TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 2/index.md

 ![Build RESTful](RESTful13.png)

-Select "TGDB" connection which we just created in lab1 so the TGDBQuery activity is going to query against the server which we've updated/inserted the Northwind data to
+Select the “TGDB” connection that was created in Lab1 so the TGDBQuery activity executes against the server where the Northwind data was inserted

 ![Build RESTful](RESTful14.png)